 The ESGS's maximum likelihood estimation of such a model using historical S&P 500 total returns suggests the S&P 500 tends to move in the same direction as interest rates (a constant ERP relationship where equity returns increase as interest rates increase) about 10% of the time and in the opposite direction as interest rates (a strongly inverse ERP relationship where equity returns decrease as interest rates increase) about 30% of the time.
-However, we also found that 60% of the time equity returns tend not to move with interest rates but stay centered around a constant mean equity return, albeit a mean that is higher than average interest rate levels.
-This reflects an ERP that varies moderately inversely with interest rates, especially when interest rates are less volatile (see Figures 2 and 3).
+However, we also found that 60% of the time equity returns tend not to move with interest rates but stay centered around a constant mean equity return, albeit a mean that is higher than average interest rates are less volatile (see Figures 2 and 3).
 As with the 2022 Blitz paper, these findings suggest rejecting a constant mean ERP relationship where equity returns increase as interest rates increase and vice versa.